qemu/qemu/docs/interop/vhost-user-gpu.rst

 ============

-The vhost-user-gpu protocol is aiming at sharing the rendering result of a virtio-gpu, done from a vhost-user slave process to a vhost-user master process (such as QEMU).
-It bears a resemblance to a display server protocol, if you consider QEMU as the display server and the slave as the client, but in a very limited way.
+The vhost-user-gpu protocol is aiming at sharing the rendering result of a virtio-gpu, done from a vhost-user back-end process to a vhost-user front-end process (such as QEMU).
+It bears a resemblance to a display server protocol, if you consider QEMU as the display server and the back-end as the client, but in a very limited way.
 Typically, it will work by setting a scanout/display configuration, before sending flush events for the display updates.
 It will also update the cursor shape and position.